YetiZen™

 Paul Thind

-Paul Thind, Co-Founder/CEO/Leader, is a recognized digital authority in online games and virtual worlds.
+Paul Thind, Co-Founder/CEO/Leader/Business Development, is a recognized digital authority in online games and virtual worlds.
 He is the former US CEO for Habbo North America and former COO of Outspark, and has vast experience in the Music Industry and Digital Media Businesses.
 He frequently speaks at conferences and is quoted in news stories on virtual goods and online games.

 Paul advises YetiZen startups on business development and operations.